 A single app might allow users to begin their Journeys through it via multiple channels.
 While each individual Journey can only begin once, different users accessing the app might begin their interactions with it – and thus their Journeys – in different ways.
 An app might, for example, allow users to begin their Journeys via either sending a text or making a phone call.

 For a more detailed discussion on how to start Journeys from multiple channels, check out Sending Journey Links via Chat Bot.

 Journeys don't last forever.
-By default, a Journey ends after thirty days, although this default can be changed in the Configuration Builder, modified dynamically with the Extend Journey Expiration Time Action, or overridden by the End Journey Action.
+By default, a Journey ends after thirty days, although this default can be changed in the Settings, modified dynamically with the Extend Journey Expiration Time Action, or overridden by the End Journey Action.
 The existence of this default is largely a matter of efficiency.
 Consider, for instance, cases where a user accidentally exits an app before reaching the end or providing any information that might serve as unique identifier.
 If the only way to end a Journey was by explicitly ending it once the user had successfully completed what they set out to do, this Journey would remain active but untouchable, in limbo, forever.
 With this default expiration, it only stays in this limbo for thirty days.